LibraryLadyKristie/victor-library-assistant/README.md

-# Victor - Library AI
+# Victor - Library AI Prompt

 Victor is a 100% local, Ollama-powered LLM prompt that was created by Ms. Kristie Feguer(me!), a librarian.
 No cloud, no OpenAI/Claude/Gemini/xAI, no internet required after setup.
 Intended to help find items and answer general questions while prioritizing patron rights and privacy - Adding collection is a work in progress..